|Hexdominoes: some surprising variations|

-Our associate, Alex Streif, has pushed and stretched the limits of what the Hexdominoes set can do to new heights.
+Our friend Alex Streif, a highly talented solver, has pushed and stretched the limits of what the Hexdominoes set can do to new heights.
 Check these out:

 We'll continue to post new patterns with unusual characteristics here as they are discovered.
 And if you come up with any special solutions, please send them to us to include in this gallery.
 Digital images preferred, email to: Hexdominoes Gallery.
 Drawings on paper, snailmail to: Kadon Enterprises, Inc., 1227 Lorene Dr., Suite 16, Pasadena, MD 21122.